leobudima/elogii-blog/content/4pl-complete-guide.md

 ### #5 Better Oversight

-Your business will benefit from 4PL’s optimized services and inventories because a fourth party logistics provider gives you a different outlook and experience.
+Your business will benefit from 4PL’s optimized services and inventories because a fourth-party logistics provider gives you a different outlook and experience.
 Especially when taking into account the logistics strategy you already have in place.

 Getting a 4PL partner to handle strategic oversight means you have more time to focus on your company’s core competencies.